mlchrzan/pairadigm/README.md

 ## Quick Start

 Below are the basic workflows for using the package.
-You can find a full example of this in the jupyter notebook
+You can find a full example of this in the jupyter notebook `example.ipynb`.

 ### Basic Workflow: Unpaired Items